 From: Los Angeles, CA, USA

-With Wilson as producer and new band member Elliot Ingber (guitar) on-board, the Mothers of Invention, augmented by a studio orchestra, released the groundbreaking debut LP 'Freak Out!' in the summer of 1966 which, after Dylan's 'Blonde On Blonde', was the second rock double-album ever released.
-It mixed R&B, doo-wop, musique concrete and experimental sound collages that captured the "freak" subculture of Los Angeles at that time.
-Although Zappa was dissatisfied with the final product, 'Freak Out!' immediately established him as a radical new voice in rock music, providing an antidote to the "relentless consumer culture of America".
-Most compositions on the record are Zappa's, which set a precedent for the rest of his recording career.
-He had full control over the arrangements and musical decisions and did most overdubs.
-Wilson provided the industry clout and connections and was able to provide the group with the financial resources needed.
-After a short promotional tour following the release of 'Freak Out!', Zappa met Adelaide Gail Sloatman.
-He fell in love within "a couple of minutes", and she moved in with him.
+With Wilson as producer, and additional band member Elliot Ingber (guitar) now on board, the Mothers Of Invention, augmented by a studio orchestra, released their groundbreaking debut LP Freak Out! in the summer of 1966, which after Dylan's Blonde On Blonde, was the second rock double album ever released.
+The record mixed R&B, doo-wop, musique concrete and experimental sound collages that brilliantly captured the "freak" subculture of late 60s Los Angeles.
+Although Zappa was somewhat dissatisfied with the final product, Freak Out! immediately established him as a radical new voice in rock music, providing an antidote to the "relentless consumer culture of America".
+Most compositions on the LP are Zappa originals, which set a precedent for the remainder of his recording career.
+He had full control over the arrangements and musical direction, and engineered most overdubs as well.
+Wilson provided the industry clout and connections, and was also able to supply the group with the financial resources needed.
+After a short promotional tour following the release of Freak Out!, Zappa met Adelaide Gail Sloatman, who he fell in love with in "a couple of minutes".
 They married in 1967, had four children and remained together until Zappa's death in 1993.

-In late 1966, the band played in New York City and was eventually offered an extended contract at the Garrick Theatre in the spring of 1967 prompting them to relocate there for over a year.
-Their shows became a combination of improvised acts showcasing individual talents of the band as well as tight performances of Zappa's music.
+In late 1966, the band played in New York City and was eventually offered an extended contract at the Garrick Theatre in the spring of 1967, which prompted them to relocate there for over a year.
+Their shows became a combination of improvised acts showcasing individual talents of the band, as well as tight performances of Zappa's music.
 Everything was directed by Zappa's famous hand signals and guest performers and audience participation became a regular part of the shows.
-While in the Big Apple, the Mothers recorded a second LP ('We’re Only in It For The Money') which was released in early 1968 and is widely regarded as the pinnacle of the group's late 60s work.
-By this time Ingber had left the fold, but new added members included Don Preston (keyboards), Billy Mundi (drums, vocals), Bunck Gardner (woodwinds), Ian Underwood (piano, woodwinds) and Euclid James "Motorhead" Sherwood (saxophone).
-It was produced by Zappa, with Wilson credited as executive producer and from then on, Zappa produced all albums released by the Mothers of Invention and as a solo artist.
-'We're Only In It For The Money' featured some of the most creative audio editing and production yet heard in pop music, and the songs ruthlessly satirized the hippie and flower power phenomena.
-The intended cover photo parodied that of the Beatles' 'Sgt Pepper's Lonely Hearts Club Band' and cover art was provided by Cal Schenkel whom Zappa met in New York.
-This initiated a lifelong collaboration in which Schenkel designed covers for numerous Zappa and Mothers albums.
-Zappa and the Mothers returned to Los Angeles in the summer of 1968 where Zappa eventually moved into a house that was to become his home for the rest of his life.
+While in the Big Apple, the Mothers recorded a second LP (We’re Only in It For The Money), which was released in early 1968 and is widely regarded as the pinnacle of the group's late 60s work.
+By this time, Ingber had left the fold, but quite a few new members had since been added: Don Preston (keyboards), Billy Mundi (drums, vocals), Bunck Gardner (woodwinds), Ian Underwood (piano, woodwinds) and Euclid James "Motorhead" Sherwood (saxophone).
+The album was produced by Zappa, who would take on that responsibility for all future Mothers and his solo records.
+We're Only In It For The Money features some of the most creative audio editing and production for that time, with many of the tracks ruthlessly poking fun at the flower power craze.
+The LP's front cover art was intended to be a "direct negative" parody of the Beatles' classic Sgt Pepper's Lonely Hearts Club Band album photo, wich was designed by Cal Schenkel who Zappa had recently met in New York.
+Unfortunately, MGM/Verve got cold feet over this plan and insisted that the Mothers' photo be banished to the inner gatesleeve in fear of a Beatles lawsuit.
+This controversial circumstance of course initiated a lifelong collaboration in which Schenkel would go on to design numerous covers for both the Mothers and Zappa solo works.
+The Mothers returned to Los Angeles in the summer of 1968 where Zappa eventually moved into a Laurel Canyon estate that was to become his home for the rest of his life.

-Reflecting Zappa's eclectic approach to music, the next album, 'Cruising With Ruben & The Jets' (issued in late 1968), was very different from its predecessors.
-It represented a collection of well-crafted 1950s doo-wop songs that listeners and critics were not sure was a satire or a tribute.
-The album is quite original and good with highlights that include 'How Could I Be Such A Fool', 'I'm Not Satisfied', the incredibly catchy 'Jelly Roll Gum Drop' and the outstanding ballad 'You Didn't Try To Call Me'.
+The Mother's next LP (Cruising With Ruben & The Jets) was issued in late 1968 and is very different from its predecessors in that it contains a collection of well-crafted 1950s doo-wop songs that listeners and critics at the time were not sure was a satire or a tribute.
+The album is quite original and eclectic, with highlights that include 'How Could I Be Such A Fool', 'I'm Not Satisfied', the incredibly catchy 'Jelly Roll Gum Drop' and the outstanding ballad 'You Didn't Try To Call Me'.
 In late 1969, Zappa disbanded the original Mothers Of Invention citing financial strain as the main reason.
-Remaining recordings with the original Mothers from this period were collected on the LPs 'Weasels Ripped My Flesh' and 'Burnt Weeny Sandwich', both released in 1970 after the breakup.
+Remaining recordings with the original Mothers from this period were compiled on the LPs Weasels Ripped My Flesh and Burnt Weeny Sandwich, both of which were released in 1970 after the breakup.

-Later in 1970, Zappa decided to form a new version of the Mothers with members Aynsley Dunbar (drums), George Duke (keyboards), Ian Underwood (woodwinds, keyboards), Jeff Simmons (bass, rhythm guitar), and three members of the recently defunct Turtles: Jim Pons (bass), and singers Mark Volman and Howard Kaylan, who, due to persistent legal and contractual problems, adopted the stage names "The Phlorescent Leech and Eddie", or "Flo & Eddie".
-This version of the Mothers debuted on Zappa's next 1970 solo album 'Chunga's Revenge', which was followed by the double-album soundtrack to the 1971 movie '200 Motels', featuring the Mothers, the Royal Philharmonic Orchestra, Ringo Starr of The Beatles, Theodore Bikel, and Keith Moon of the Who.
+Later in '70, Zappa pulled together a completely new version of the Mothers with members Aynsley Dunbar (drums), George Duke (keyboards), Ian Underwood (woodwinds, keyboards) and Jeff Simmons (bass, rhythm guitar), along with three members of the recently defunct Turtles: Jim Pons (bass), Mark Volman (vocals) and Howard Kaylan (vocals).
+As a side note, Volman and Kayla, due to persistent legal and contractual problems, adopted the stage names "The Phlorescent Leech and Eddie", or now better known as "Flo & Eddie".
+This encarnation of the Mothers debuted on Zappa's 1970 solo album Chunga's Revenge, which was followed by the double album soundtrack to the 1971 movie 200 Motels, featuring the Mothers, the Royal Philharmonic Orchestra, Ringo Starr of The Beatles, Theodore Bikel, and Keith Moon of the Who.

-Zappa focused on big-band and orchestral music while recovering from his injuries, and in 1973 formed the Mothers final lineup, which included Underwood, Duke, Ralph Humphrey (drums), Sal Marquez (trumpet), Tom Fowler (trombone), Bruce Fowler (bass) and Ruth Underwood (xylophone, percussion).
-The final album using the Mothers as a backing band, 1975's 'Bongo Fury', was a collaboration with Captain Beefheart and featured Denny Walley (guitar) and Terry Bozzio (drums), who continued to perform for Zappa on non-Mothers releases into the 80s.
+Zappa focused on big band and orchestral music while recovering from his injuries, and in 1973 formed the Mothers final lineup, which included Underwood, Duke, Ralph Humphrey (drums), Sal Marquez (trumpet), Tom Fowler (trombone), Bruce Fowler (bass) and Ruth Underwood (xylophone, percussion).
+The final album using the Mothers as a backing band, 1975's Bongo Fury, was a collaboration with Captain Beefheart and also featured Denny Walley (guitar) and Terry Bozzio (drums), who continued to perform for Zappa on non-Mothers releases into the 80s.